-The Information School is housed in the modern purpose-built Regent Court and has its own dedicated computer facilities, laboratories and students social/study area.
-The School is ten minutes' walk from the city centre and is adjacent to the St. George's Library which contains the University's main collection of Librarianship, Information Science, Data Science, Computer Science and Management materials.
+The Information School is housed in The Wave, which has its own dedicated computer facilities, laboratories and students social/study areas.
 The University's Information Commons, with its excellent resources for individual and group study, is within a few minutes' walk from the School.